richard512/NodeJS_Arduino_RC_Car/README.md

 * Load the [Advanced Arduino Code](Arduino/serial_port_controlled_car.ino)
 * Make sure you have NodeJS and npm, then go to the NodeJS dir in command line
 * npm install coffee-script haml-coffee express.io express express-partials serialport
+* Hook up your USB to Serial Converter and make sure it works
 * Change ```portName``` in ```app.coffee``` to your serial device (Probably a USB to Serial Converter)
 * Run ```coffee app.coffee```
 * Go to http://localhost:5000